“Why do escorts charge so much?” It was an innocent question, but I felt defensive.

 If escort rates don’t appeal to you, it’s worth considering other types of sex work.
 Brothels, for example, charge a fixed rate when you visit their premises (with some additional costs for certain services).
 They're often (but not always) priced lower than most of the escorts you see online, making them a great option for the budget-conscious.

 Or perhaps it's simply a matter of waiting longer between sessions?
-Do a budget, set up a savings account, and treat your escort adventure the same way you would a holiday: as a goal you need to work towards.
+Draw up a budget, set up a savings account, and treat your escort adventure the same way you would a holiday: as a goal you need to work towards.

 A date with an escort is supposed to be special … and something that’s special is worth paying for.
 Spending money to enjoy yourself is part of the fun.